Fisher-Titus Medical Center’s Trauma Center at has been verified as a Level 3Trauma Center by the Verification Review.

 "Level 3 trauma centers can provide prompt assessment, resuscitation, emergency surgery, and stabilization and also arrange for possible transfer to a higher level trauma facility that can provide definitive trauma care.
 This assures patients are receiving the highest quality care throughout Ohio’s trauma system by experienced medical personnel at other verified trauma centers," said Dr. Eric Schmidt, a board certified general surgeon, who served as the chair of the Trauma Committee and medical director of the Fisher-Titus Trauma Program from 2009 to 2012.
 At the beginning of 2013, Dr. Joseph Centa, a board certified general surgeon, was appointed the medical director of the Fisher-Titus Trauma Program.

 Fisher-Titus Medical Center’s Emergency Department is specialized for the care of patients with acute illnesses and/or injuries.
-Fisher-Titus is Huron County’s only hospital certified by the Healthcare Facilities Accreditation Program (HFAP) as a Primary Stroke Center and fully accredited as a Chest Pain Center through the Society of Chest Pain Centers, as well as verified as a Level 3 Trauma Center.
+Fisher-Titus is Huron County’s only hospital certified by the Healthcare Facilities Accreditation Program (HFAP) as a Primary Stroke Center, as well as verified as a Level 3 Trauma Center.
 In 2012, more than 27,000 patients were treated in the Fisher-Titus Emergency Department.

 The ACS Committee on Trauma's verification program does not designate trauma centers.
 Rather, the program provides confirmation that a trauma center has demonstrated its commitment to providing the highest quality trauma care for all injured patients.
 The actual establishment and the designation of trauma centers is the function of local, regional, or state health care systems agencies, such as the local emergency medical services (EMS) authority.